tableau/server-client-python/docs/index.md

 Before you install TSC, confirm that you have the following dependencies installed:

 * Python.
-You can use TSC with Python 3.5 or later.
+You can use TSC with Python 3.7 or later.
+Ideally, use a Python version that hasn't reached end-of-life yet.
+(Refer to the [Status of Python versions](https://devguide.python.org/versions/)).
 * Git.
 Optional, but recommended to download the samples or install from the source code.

 ## Install TSC